This winter themed popcorn mix includes festive pomegranate arils, dark chocolate chips and lemon zest. A simple and irresistible snack!

 So when you’re home, cozy on the couch with the family enjoying one of the many classic (or cheesy) holiday movies, it’s the perfect thing to make a big batch of and crunch away on.

-Both salty and sweet people will be pleased and you can even pass it off as having some nutritious health benefits thanks to those gorgeous garnet colored pomegranate seeds!
+Both salty and sweet people will be pleased (here are more sweet and salty popcorn recipe ideas for those of you) and you can even pass it off as having some nutritious health benefits thanks to those gorgeous garnet colored pomegranate seeds!

 MORE POMEGRANATE RECIPES TO ENJOY: